Stephenson's Rocket: Design

-Innovations

-Single pair of driving wheels
+Driving wheels

 Stephenson's most visible decision was to use a single pair of driving wheels, with a small carrying axle behind.
 This was the first 0-2-2 and first single driver locomotive.
 The use of single drivers gave several advantages.
 The weight of coupling rods was avoided and the second axle could be smaller and lightweight, as it only carried a small portion of the weight.
 Rocket placed just over 2 1/2 tons of its 4 1/2 ton total weight onto its driving wheels, a higher axle load than Sans Pareil, even though the 0-4-0 was heavier overall at 5 ton, and officially disqualified by being over the 4 1/2 ton limit.
 Early locomotive designers had been concerned that the adhesion of a locomotive's driving wheels would be inadequate, but Stephenson's past experience convinced him that this would not be a problem, particularly with the light trains of the trials contest.

-Multiple boiler fire-tubes
+Boiler

 Rocket uses a multi-tubular boiler design.
 Previous locomotive boilers consisted of a single pipe surrounded by water (though the Lancashire Witch did have twin flues).
-Rocket had 25 copper fire-tubes that carry the hot exhaust gas from the firebox, through the wet boiler to the blast pipe and chimney.
+Rocket had 25 copper fire-tubes that carried the hot exhaust gas from the firebox, through the wet boiler to the blast pipe and chimney.
 This arrangement resulted in a greatly increased surface contact area of hot pipe with boiler water when compared to a single large flue.
 Additionally, radiant heating from the enlarged separate firebox helped deliver a further increase in steaming and hence boiler efficiency.

 The original innovator of multiple fire-tubes is unclear, between Stephenson and Marc Seguin.
 It is known that Seguin visited Stephenson to observe Locomotion and that he also built two multi-tubular locomotives of his own design for the Saint-Étienne–Lyon railway before Rocket.
 Rocket's boiler was of the more highly developed form, with the separate firebox and a blastpipe for draught, rather than Seguin's cumbersome fans, but Rocket was not the first multi-tubular boiler, although it remains unclear just whose invention it was.

 The benefits of increasing the fire-tube area had also been attempted with Ericsson and Braithwaite's Novelty at Rainhill.
 Their design though used a single fire-tube, folded in three.
 This offered an increased surface area, but only at the cost of a proportionately increased length and so poor draught on the fire.
 Its arrangement also made tube cleaning impractical.

 The advantages of the multiple-tube boiler were quickly recognised, even for heavy, slow freight locomotives.
 By 1830, Stephenson's past employee Timothy Hackworth had re-designed his return-flued Royal George as the return-tubed Wilberforce class.